Authoritative Evidence for Business, Government and Education Sectors in Australia

 - Mats should meet best practice standards for thickness, edge bevel, anti-slip performance, durability and cleanability.

-- Staff should be trained in healthy standing practices and encouraged to combine mat use with posture variation and movement.
+- Staff should be trained in healthy standing practices and encouraged to combine mat use with posture variation and sit-stand desks.

 - High-quality mats should be included in hybrid and home working equipment packs.